oroinc/documentation/admin_guide/integrations/magento_channel_integration.rst

     While Magento integration capabilities are pre-implemented, OroCRM can be integrated with different third-party systems.

+.. note:: See a short demo on `how to setup an integration between a Magento and your Oro application <https://www.orocrm.com/media-library/setup-magento-crm-integration>`_, or keep reading the guidance below.

 On the Magento Side
 -------------------

-The integration is made possible with the OroCRM Bridge Magento Extenstion.
+The integration is made possible with the OroCRM Bridge Magento Extension.
 The OroCRM Bridge can be installed through the MagentoConnect.

       |